Tiitan/GlassSystem/README.md

 # Glass system

-The glass system is inspired by Receiver 2: On impact, a 2D pattern is clipped on the glass surface. this list of lines is then converted to a list of polygons (shards), finally the list of polygon is used to build the new meshes and game objects.
+This glass shatter system simulate window fracture with hand drawn impact patterns. it is inspired by Receiver 2's algorithms: On impact, a 2D pattern is clipped on the glass surface. this list of lines is then converted to a list of polygons (shards), finally the list of polygon is used to build the new meshes and game objects.

-Contrary to other fracture packages that breaks arbitrary 3D volumes. this package is specialized in realistically shattering 2D windows.
-Moreover it is focused on simulating Annealed Glass which is standard non-security glass.
+Contrary to other fracture packages that allows to breaks arbitrary 3D volumes, this package is specialized in realistically simulating two dimensional windows.
+Moreover it focuses on simulating Annealed Glass which is standard non-security glass.
+The hand drawn nature of the fracture pattern provide 2 major benefit over a procedural approach with no real drawback:
+- You keep your full creative freedom over the style of fracture you wish to see, to match the style of your project contrary to a simple procedural approach that lacks details and personality.
+- The shard generation stays very lightweight and mobile friendly compared to a physics based fracture method.
+- By rotating the patterns, only a handful of fracture meshes are enough to keep the illusion of randomness.

-There is a glass prefab ready to be shattered.
-The break function takes a world impact position and an origin vector. for physic, use the velocity of the incoming object, for raycast use the raycast direction, the vector magnitude is the impact strength.
+In this released package, there is a glass prefab ready to be shattered.
+The "break" function just takes a world impact position and an origin direction vector.
+For physic impact, you should just use the velocity and colision point of the incoming object, for raycast use the raycast direction, the vector magnitude is the impact strength.

-This package focus on annealed glass.
+This package focuses on annealed glass.
 It would be very inefficient to make a Tempered glass pattern (The thousand of small pebbles kind), because each shard geometry is built individually and their meshes are unique.
 It is better to create a particle effect that will use instancing for this kind of glass.
 It is also a bad choice for laminated glass (The kind that breaks without falling, like tesla's cybertruck), here a simple shader would be more suited, with a dynamic additive impact texture. because it is more efficient and because break lines overlap on laminated glass which is impossible with this package.

 ## Features
 - The glass shards can recursively break.
-- The glass transform can be scaled and have any thickness for convenient level design.
+- The glass transform can be non-uniformly scaled and have any thickness for convenient level design.
 - randomized array of hand-crafted fracture pattern, randomly rotated.
 - Glass mesh of Any convex shape can be used
 - UV0 is propagated to the shards to allow consistent textures.
 - Networking ready: randomness optional (rotation value and pattern index can be passed in)
-- The shard velocity is inherited from it's parent when it detach (TODO).
+- The shard velocity is inherited from it's parent when it detach.
-- Glass corners stay attached to their frame, while the interconnected graph of shard may trigger a fall cascade (TODO).
+- Glass corners stay attached to their frame, while the interconnected graph of shard may trigger a fall cascade (Premium version, WIP).

 ## Resources
 All resources can be changed with these requirements: